Collective Intelligence

 Instructor

-Steven Dow is an Associate Professor of Cognitive Science at UC San Diego where he researches human-computer interaction, social computing, and creativity.
-Steven was co-chair of the 2017 conference on Human Computation and Crowdsourcing.
+Steven Dow is a Professor of Cognitive Science at UC San Diego where he researches human-computer interaction, social computing, collective intelligence and creativity.
+Steven will be the Chair for Collective Intelligence 2025 and was previously the co-Chair of HCOMP (Human Computation and Crowdsourcing).
 Steven received the National Science Foundation CAREER Award in 2015 for research on "advancing collective innovation."
 He was co-PI on five other National Science Foundation grants, a Google Faculty Grant, Stanford's Postdoctoral Research Award, and the Hasso Plattner Design Thinking Research Grant.
-Before UCSD, Steven was an Assistant Professor of Human-Computer Interaction at Carnegie Mellon University.
 He holds an MS and PhD in Human-Centered Computing from the Georgia Institute of Technology, and a BS in Industrial Engineering from University of Iowa.